 We recognise that it is often volunteers who are making applications and we want the process to be efficient, transparent and well aligned with Council’s strategic priorities.

-Contestable funds include the Waitaha Action to Impact Fund and the Christchurch and Banks Peninsula Biodiversity Fund.
+Contestable funds include the Waitaha Action to Impact Fund, the Christchurch and Banks Peninsula Biodiversity Fund and the CWMS Action Plan Fund.

 Recent highlights and updates